mmishoil/Newsify/README.md

-A web-app that pulls and displays news across the Inernet
+A web-app that pulls and displays news across the Internet